EU diplomats to get training on 'fake news'

 He said it could also be spent on in-depth reports by outside firms, such as Semantic Visions, a Czech company, on issues such as Russia's portrayal of terrorist attacks inside the EU.

-But he was sceptical whether Muresan or Mogherini's requests would lead to more staff for Stratcom's Russian team or a permanent budget line for the unit as a whole
+But he was sceptical whether Muresan or Mogherini's requests would lead to more staff for Stratcom's Russia team or a permanent budget line for the unit as a whole.

 He said "about one third of member states basically still denies that this problem [of Russian propaganda] exists".

-"Stratcom might get more staff this time next year, so long as it's people who don't do anything on Russian disinformation", he said, referring to Stratcom South, a part of the Stratcom unit that deals with Islamist radicalisation.
+"Stratcom might get more staff this time next year, so long as it's people who don't do anything on Russian disinformation", the EU diplomat said, referring to Stratcom South, a part of the Stratcom unit that deals with Islamist radicalisation.

 Some EU leaders, such as Britain's Theresa May, spoke out on Russia's malign media influence at last week's summit in Brussels.